wcarmon/docs/web/angular/angular.forms.md

   </span>
 ```
 1. Add `<button (click)="onSubmit(formGroup)" [disabled]="myForm.invalid">`
-    1. passing `formGroup` is only useful when you multiple forms on the page.
+    1. passing `formGroup` is only useful when you **multiple** forms on the page.
 - TODO: if you cannot reach form field, try `formGroup.controls.foo?.errors` or `formGroup.get('foo').errors`

 ## CSS (Less)
 1. use the `ng-` classes to make forms appear responsive

-# Reactive Forms vs. ~~Template Forms~~
-1. Avoid ~~Template forms~~ because ...
-    1. They don't scale
-    1. Too much logic in HTML template
-    1. More verbose HTML template
-    1. Mutability everywhere
-    1. Validation uses directives, not functions
-    1. Harder to test
+1. Can use animation to transition between states
-    1. Harder to reason about data flow

 # [`FormControl`](https://v17.angular.io/api/forms/FormControl)
-1. The source of truth for field value
+1. The source of truth for a field value
 1. Structure: Field value + Validation Errors + dirty/touched state
 1. `FormControl` is mutable, but field value is immutable
     1. Use [`.setValue(...)`](https://v17.angular.io/api/forms/FormControl#setValue) to replace **all** values